 10. Students are expected to be punctual, prepared and attend all classes.

-11. Failure to comply with the student requirements of this policy will be considered a breach of the college’s responsible behaviour plan (PDF, 438KB).
+11. Failure to comply with the student requirements of this policy will be considered a breach of the college’s student code of conduct.
 In addition, students whose behaviour amounts to refusal to participate in the education program may have their enrolment cancelled.